1867; four-year, private college of liberal arts and sciences.

 Ranges for middle 50% of class:

-Students should also allow an estimated $1,050 for books and supplies, and an additional $2,052 for personal and transportation expenses.
+Students should also allow an estimated $2,112 for books, supplies, and personal expenses.
+Transportation cost will vary.

-Eighty-one percent of students receive financial assistance through merit-based scholarships, need-based grants, loans, or campus employment.
-More than $48 million in financial aid is distributed annually.
+Eighty-six percent of students receive financial assistance through merit-based scholarships, need-based grants, loans, or campus employment.
+More than $51 million in financial aid is distributed annually.